|

 - Round Robins There's a couple of things you need to think about, and a tip or two, if you go the RR route.

-- Novice Divisions What, exactly, is a novice?
+- Novice (and JV) Divisions What, exactly, is a novice?
 Definitions vary, but if your tournament isn't rigidly specific, you're asking for trouble.

-- Guide to Tabroom.com: A fairly exhaustive guide to how tabroom's debate tabbing software works, beyond the helps available in the program.
-Available both as a pdf of the entire guide, and a webpage breaking it down into smaller bite-sized pieces.
-Since this was written, tabroom has vastly improved its help screens, and this has not been updated lately, but you can print it out and most of it is still accurate.
-It's certainly still a handy guide for tabroom.com noobs.
+- Guide to Tabroom.com This one is archival, so approach it accordingly.
+It is a fairly exhaustive guide to how tabroom.com's software works, beyond the helps available in the program.
+It was written at the time when a few of us had used tabroom a lot, but to most people it was completely new.
+It is available both as a pdf of the entire guide, and a webpage breaking it down into smaller bite-sized pieces.
+Since this was written, tabroom has vastly improved its help screens, and has added or improved many of its features, including virtuality, but most of the guide is still accurate enough, at least as a starting point for tabroom.com noobs.

 |